Review: Longueville House Restaurant

 Longueville House Restaurant review – the gardens

-After breakfast, we got a tour of the estate and the three-acre walled kitchen garden with its extensive greenhouses and poly tunnels.
+After breakfast, we got a tour of the estate and the three-acre walled kitchen garden with extensive greenhouses and polytunnels.
 Rubert Atkinson, the Sales and Marketing Manager of Longueville House Beverages, was our knowledgeable and enthusiastic guide.
 He is so proud of the gardens but especially of the orchards.
-You can read all about Longueville House Beverages, the orchards and the cider and Apple brandy in my post Longueville House Hot Apple Cider recipe.
+In my Longueville House Hot Apple Cider recipe blog post, you can read about Longueville House Beverages, the orchards, the cider, and Apple brandy.

 Longueville House Restaurant review - the extensive walled vegetable and herb gardens.